wmhass/Sonoff-Tasmota-Custom/README.md

 #### Executing commands through HTTP Requests

 If you want to send commands through an HTTP request call, you first should now the IP address of the Sonoff in the network.
-If the Sonoff is in the setup mode and you are connected to its wifi network, the IP address will be `192.168.4.1`, otherwise you should know the Sonoff IP address in the current network (You can figure this out by checking the `Serial Monitor` when the Sonoff starts, then it will show its IP address in the current network).
+If the Sonoff is in the setup mode and you are connected to its wifi network, the IP address will be `192.168.4.1`, otherwise you should know the Sonoff IP address in the current network (You can figure this out by checking typing `status 5` in the `Serial Monitor`).

 Let's say you want to connect the Sonoff device to a wifi network called `my_wifi_name`, this is how you would send a command to the Sonoff through an HTTP Request call: `http://192.168.4.1/cm?cmnd=ssid%20my_wifi_name`.
 Note that there is a `%20` character between the `ssid` word and the wifi name.
 This is used because you need to escape the blank space there.